MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 ---
 # Create a remote network using Azure vWAN

-In this article, we'll explain how to simulate remote network connectivity using a remote virtual wide-area network (vWAN).
+This article explains how to simulate remote network connectivity using a remote virtual wide-area network (vWAN).
 If you want to simulate remote network connectivity using an Azure virtual network gateway, see the article, [Create a remote network using Azure virtual networks](/entra/global-secure-access/how-to-simulate-remote-network).

 ## Prerequisites